Skip to content

 tobramycin 0.3%loteprednol etabonate 0.5%q4h2.5/5/10mL>6 yearsCaminoglycosidecorticosteroid

-What is the practical difference between tobramycin with dexamethasone and tobramycin with loteprednol?
+What is the difference between TobraDex and Zylet?

 Should combination drops be used for corneal ulcers?

 For suspected microbial keratitis, initial management is typically steroid-sparing.
 Start intensive standalone antibiotic therapy first.
-Consider steroid only after there is clear clinical improvement, the epithelium is healing, and herpetic or fungal disease has been reasonably excluded.
-Specialist input is often appropriate for higher risk ulcers.
-Introducing steroid too early can worsen some infections and increase the risk of thinning or perforation.
+Consider adding a steroid only after there is clear clinical improvement, the epithelium is healing, and herpetic or fungal disease has been reasonably excluded.
+Specialist input is often appropriate for central, large, or culture-positive ulcers.
+Introducing steroid too early can worsen some infections and increase the risk of stromal thinning or perforation.

 What follow-up is appropriate when starting a combination drop?

 Follow-up should match risk.
-For higher-risk presentations, contact lens related inflammation, or any case with corneal staining, short-interval follow-up is appropriate to confirm improvement and ensure there is no evolving keratitis.
+For higher-risk presentations, contact lens related inflammation, or any case with corneal staining, short-interval follow-up (1 to 3 days) is appropriate to confirm improvement and ensure there is no evolving keratitis.
+For post-surgical use with a clean exam, follow-up within 1 week is typical.
 If the patient is not clearly improving, reassess the diagnosis, consider culture or referral when indicated, and avoid extending steroid exposure without a clear reason.